Making the Right Calls Can Put You on a Date With a Buck

 “I like to sit at the base of a tree where I can see the wood line,” Knight commented.
 “My first calls will be low grunts.
 The grunt call is a type of locator call for deer.”

-Knight advises to mix up your calling.
+Knight advises to mix up your deer calling techniques.
 Change up the grunts, bleats, and rattling.
 He says no deer call is the same every time.
 Make it realistic and the deer will come in.

 Calling deer is not a magical event where the deer just appear.
 However, deer are vocal animals, especially during the deer rut.
-Hunters can use deer calls to their advantage to have a great day outdoors romancing a buck.
+Hunters can use deer calling techniques to their advantage to have a great day outdoors romancing a buck.